 CT scan.
 This test uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.
 It may be used to help show the location of the aneurysm and if it has burst or is leaking.
 A CT angiogram (CTA) can also be done with a CT scan to look at the blood vessels.

 Magnetic resonance angiography (MRA).
-This is a noninvasive test that uses an MRI and IV (intravenous) contrast dye to show blood vessels.
+This noninvasive test uses an MRI and IV (intravenous) contrast dye to show blood vessels.
 Contrast dye causes blood vessels to look opaque on the MRI image.
-This lets the doctor to see the blood vessels more clearly.
+This lets the healthcare provider see the blood vessels more clearly.

 How is a cerebral aneurysm treated?